Edinburgh Trams: Background

 Edinburgh and Leith were originally served by horse-drawn coaches, and then from 1871 various companies and corporations ran trams that were horse-drawn, then cable driven and finally electric.
 The municipal Edinburgh Corporation Tramways ran from 1919 until 16 November 1956.
 After that date, public transport consisted of buses and a limited network of commuter rail lines.

 Towards the end of the 20th century, there was revived interest in trams in the United Kingdom and networks were reintroduced in Birmingham, Croydon, Manchester, Nottingham and Sheffield.
 Proposals for a network in Edinburgh were made in the 1990s, and a plan to build a line along Princes Street and Leith Walk to Newhaven was proposed in 1999 by the City of Edinburgh Council, Lothian and Edinburgh Enterprise and the New Edinburgh Tramways Company.

 Initial proposals and agreement

 A 2001 proposal envisaged three routes, lines 1, 2 and 3.
 The first was a circular route around the northern suburbs, and the others were radial routes to Newbridge in the west and Newcraighall in the south.
 All lines would have passed through the city centre.
 In May 2004, a 15-year operating contract was awarded to Transdev, to operate and maintain the tram network.
 This contract was cancelled in 2009.

 Two bills to reintroduce a tram network were passed by the Scottish Parliament in March 2006.
-Lines 1 and 2 received parliamentary permission, but funding the entire network was deemed impossible.
+Lines 1 and 2 received permission in the Edinburgh Tram (Line One) Act 2006 (asp 7) and the Edinburgh Tram (Line Two) Act 2006 (asp 6) respectively, but funding the entire network was deemed impossible.
 Line 3, to be paid for by a proposed Edinburgh congestion charge, was scrapped when the charge was heavily defeated in a referendum and construction of the remaining two lines was split into four phases: